Old Testament: Other Figures

 Approximately 6 references

-Philistine giant from Gath, described as over nine feet tall, who challenged Israel's army to single combat for forty days.
-The young shepherd David killed him with a single stone from a sling, trusting in the name of the LORD (1 Samuel 17).
-This victory launched David's rise to prominence.
+A Philistine giant from Gath, standing over nine feet tall, Goliath challenged Israel's army to single combat for forty days without a single taker.
+When the young shepherd David stepped forward and dropped him with a stone from a sling — invoking the name of the LORD rather than sword or spear — the Philistine army broke and David's rise to prominence began.

 Key references: 1 Chronicles 20:5, 1 Samuel 17:4, 1 Samuel 17:23, 1 Samuel 21:10, 1 Samuel 22:10, 2 Samuel 21:19